stanbaek/ece387/docs/Labs/Lab4_Gamepad.md

     (Yes, the controls are slightly different in Gazebo and RViz. 😅)

     📌 *We will explore these tools in more detail later, so don’t worry if you don’t understand everything yet!*

 1. List Active Nodes in Your ROS Network: To check which nodes are currently running in the system, use:
     ```bash
-    ros2 node list
+    $ ros2 node list
     ```
-    You should see five active nodes:
+    You should see several active nodes:
     - **Two nodes for Gazebo** (simulation environment)
     - **One node for RViz** (robot visualization)
     - **A default ROS2 communication node** (automatically created)